Treaty One Territory

-We take music to four neighbourhoods in Winnipeg's North End and West End so that Indigenous families can participate in the arts without risking their financial security, personal safety, or family responsibilities.
+We take music to less fortunate Indigenous families in Winnipeg so they can participate in the arts without sacrificing their family responsibilities, personal safety, or ability to make ends meet.
 Our efforts are amplified by teams of great folks from Central Neighbourhoods Winnipeg, Ka Ni Kanichihk, Ma Mawi Wi Chi Itata Centre, and Spence Neighbourhood Association.

 Why We Do It

-We think that arts and cultural deserts have the same negative effects on our mental health as food deserts have on our physical well-being.
+We believe that art deserts have the same negative effects on our mental health that food deserts have on our physical well-being.

 Connect With Us